Nicole Hitch named TECOM Junior Civilian of the Year at The Combat Center

 |0

-This work, Nicole Hitch named TECOM Junior Civilian of the Year at The Combat Center, by LCpl Saige Steiber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Nicole Hitch named TECOM Junior Civilian of the Year at The Combat Center, by Sgt Makayla Elizalde, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.